credit-cooperative/devkit/README.md

 ## 🚀 Setup Script

-This is meant to be run by Sablier Labs employees and staff.
+This is meant to be run by credit-cooperative employees and staff.

 See [`setup.sh`](./shell/setup.sh) for details.